trrei/radix-example-workshop-2/docs/workshop.md

 ## 1.2 Part 2 - connecting UI and API

+A first version of the API has been implemented, and we would like to integrate the UI and use it instead of mock data.

 ### 1.2.1.
 Exploring the Echo app

 1. Move into the [echo](../echo/) folder and explore how to develop the Echo app using ```Node.js``` as well as Dockerizing the application.